‘It’s concerning’: Experts say COVID-19 cases on the rise among young people

 Despite the higher numbers, Fisher strongly feels it is important to get kids back into their classrooms for in-person learning as soon as possible.

-“We’re seeing a significant in depression, anxiety, suicide, obesity, child abuse and neglect and drug overdoses,” he said.
+“We’re seeing a significant rise in depression, anxiety, suicide, obesity, child abuse and neglect, and drug overdoses,” he said.
 “We should focus on closing other things before we consider closing the schools down and keep them open as long as possible.

 Fisher said the kids who do get coronavirus are much more likely to get it at home than at shool.